 If a worker’s wages only increase by working overtime, the worker might be an employee.
 If the worker uses his management skills to generate work opportunities and profit, the worker might be a contractor.

-Frank does not have the opportunity to increase his profit by purchasing supplies.
+Frank does not have the opportunity to accept other jobs or increase his profit by purchasing supplies.
 Joe provides Frank with everything he needs.
 Frank is likely an employee.

 3. How does the worker’s relative investment compare to your investment?

-If you invest more money into business than the worker does, the worker is probably an employee.
+If the worker does not make capital or entrepreneurial investments (aka investments that serve a business-like function), they may be an employee.
 If the worker makes significant financial investments to support business outside of a single job, he or she is probably a contractor.

-Frank does not have to invest money in the job.
-Since Joe provides Frank with all tools and supplies, Joe’s investment is greater.
+Joe provides Frank with all the tools and supplies, and Frank does not make similar types of business-like investments.
 This means Frank is probably an employee.